tragus/nexus_cli/README.md

 nexus-cli update_artifact_custom_info coordinates param1 param2 ...            # Updates the artifact custom metadata with the given key-value pairs. nexus-cli update_user user_id                                                  # Updates a user's details.
-Leave fields blank for them to remain their current values. nexus-cli upload_global_settings                                               # Uploads a global_settings.json file to your Nexus to update its settings.
+Leave fields blank for them to remain their current values. nexus-cli upload_global_settings                                               # Uploads a global_settings.json file to your Nexus to update its settings. nexus-cli upload_oss_ldap_conn_settings                                        # Uploads a oss_ldap_conn_settings.json file to your Nexus to update its OSS LDAP connection settings. nexus-cli upload_oss_ldap_user_group_settings                                  # Uploads a oss_ldap_user_group_settings.json file to your Nexus to update its OSS LDAP user and group settings.
 ```

 Each command can be prefaced with `help` to get more information about the command.
 For example - `nexus-cli help get_users`